 As bauxite deposits were discovered in the 1940s, the railway played a key role in providing an efficient means of transportation of this commodity to the coast.
 Today, a small section of the railway remains dedicated to bauxite mining, an activity that has become one of Jamaica's leading foreign currency generators.

-Click on an icon to the right to go to the desired page
+Click on an icon to the right to see the desired topic.

 History - Provides a concise synopsis of events between the railway's birth in 1845 and its shutdown in 1992.
 Contains a link to an 1846 London Illustrated News article and a stock certificate.